Company Values

 Background

-It all began with a brief word processing course in the early 1980s, just as South African companies became computer literate, albeit without a mouse.
+It all began with a brief word-processing course in the early 1980s, just as South African companies were becoming computer-literate, albeit without a mouse.
 This experience ignited my passion for the electronic side of business.

-I enrolled part-time at UNISA and completed the National Diploma in IT (1998) with a focus on programming in COBOL.
+I enrolled part-time at UNISA and completed the National Diploma in IT (1998), with a focus on COBOL programming.
 This helped me grasp the logic behind computer codes and macros.

-• Editing Academic Text Diploma, University CT, 2025
+• Editing Academic Text Diploma, University of Cape Town, 2025

 • Copyediting and proofreading Certificate, McGillivray Linnegar Associates (MLA), 2025